 Bryan, our integrations manager, built a Fulcrum-Tableau WDC that is compatible with Tableau Public and open sourced on GitHub.
 We can add the URL of this connector https://fulcrumapp.github.io/tableau-webdataconnector/ when connecting to a server in Tableau.
 You need to have enabled Data Shares and obtained your GeoJSON/CSV URL for input into the WDC.

 Tableau will connect to the data source and create a local extract database.
 In just a few moments, your Fulcrum Data Share will be loaded as a Data Source for analysis, styling, and visualization in Tableau.
 You can then publish your Workbook to Tableau Public to share with the world or embed it on your own web page!

-A note about updating: if you update your Fulcrum app data and you want that update to be reflected in your Tableau visualization, open your Workbook from Tableau Public and click the Data Source tab and Refresh from the Data menu.
+A note about updating: if you update your Fulcrum app data and you want that update to be reflected in your Tableau visualization, open your Workbook from Tableau Public desktop and click the Data Source tab and Refresh from the Data menu.
 You will also need to save and publish this new version back to Tableau Public.